Menthol

 This section has been translated automatically.

-Cosmetics: use as perfume, denaturant
+Cosmetics: Used as a fragrance, denaturant

 Standard concentration